-19. Principle of non-exclusion for Healthcare Professional ID
+22 Principle of Non-exclusion for Healthcare Professional ID

-- 19.1.
-The participation of the healthcare professional in the NDHE as set out under this Policy shall be as per the policy stipulated by the NDHM in this regard. - 19.2.
-Every healthcare professional shall have the choice of opting-out of the NDHE, cancelling their Healthcare Professional ID, and requiring the removal of any personal data linked with such ID in accordance with any guidelines relating to data retention and archival that may be notified from time to time, as well as any applicable law. - 19.3.
-It is clarified that the right of a qualified healthcare professional to practice or work in India shall not, in any way, be restricted or impeded merely by reason of not being in possession of a Healthcare Professional ID or for not choosing to participate in the NDHE.
+- 22.1.
+The participation of the healthcare professional in the NDHE as set out under this Policy shall be as per the policy stipulated by the NHA in this regard. - 22.2.It is clarified that the right of a qualified healthcare professional to practice or work in India shall not, in any way, be restricted or impeded merely by reason of not being in possession of a Healthcare Professional ID or for not choosing to participate in the NDHE.